 Education

-- Ph.D.
-Program in Architectural History, University of Texas at Austin, 2020– [expected to complete in Spring 2024]
+- PhD in Architectural History, University of Texas at Austin, 2024

 - Special Student, University of Wisconsin–Madison, 2018–19